trstlabs/intento/docs/docs/actions/frontend-integration.md

 ---
-order: 7
+sidebar_position: 5
 title: Frontend Integration
 description: How to integrate automation into your interchain dApp
 ---

 ## TrustlessJS

-We've built a JS framework called [TrustlessJS](https://npmjs.com/package/trustlessjs) to send AutoTx transactions.
-An implementation for this is [TriggerPørtal](https://triggerportal.zone).
+We've built a JS framework called [TrustlessJS](https://npmjs.com/package/trustlessjs) to submit actions to the chain.
 It contains a message registry that you can use to encode and decode protobuf messages that Intento supports, including CosmWasm and Osmosis messages.
+An implementation is [TriggerPortal](https://triggerportal.zone).

 An example of submitting an MsgSubmitAutoTx in typescript.
-A label is optional but recommended to keep track an overview of triggers.
+A label is optional but recommended to keep track an overview of the actions.
-Sta

 ```js